 Different Types Of Carpet & Fabric Pests

 Even in the most well-maintained homes, Clothes Moths and Silverfish, the fabric pests, can be found.
-These pests can be very destructive and may require special methods to eradicate them from your home or place of business.
+These pests can be very destructive and may require special methods to eradicate them from your home or business.
 These pests eat items that are commonly found in the home.

 First, it is important to distinguish the Clothes Moth from the common flying House Moth.
-Another big difference is that clothes moths do not attract light, and tend to avoid areas with bright lights.
+Another big difference is that clothes moths do not attract light and tend to avoid areas with bright lights.
 Clothes moths measure approximately.

 The larvae reach the pupate stage (preadult), and their presence can be seen on walls or in the material they are feeding on.
 Depending on the type of clothes moth, the life span of an adult clothes moth is very limited.

 The silverfish is another common household “fabric bug”.
-Silverfish, a nocturnal creature that is rarely seen during daylight hours, can cause serious damage to homes due to their high-protein diet of sugar, starch, and starch.
+Silverfish, a nocturnal creature rarely seen during daylight hours, can cause serious damage to homes due to their high-protein diet of sugar, starch, and starch.